Culture of Nauru: Sport

 The most popular in Nauru is Australian rules football.
 A 12-team senior league operates in the country, see Australian rules football in Nauru and it is a popular spectator sport.
 Nauru has competed internationally in Australian rules football at the Arafura Games, Australian Football International Cup and Barassi International Youth Tournament.
 The national team, the "Chiefs", ranked 8th in the International Cup in 2002 and gold medal at the Arafura Games.

 Nauru's national basketball team made the headlines internationally at the 1969 Pacific Games when it beat the Solomon Islands, which have almost 60 times of Nauru's population, and Fiji, which has almost 100 times of Nauru's population.

-Nauruans also play soccer, softball, tennis, sailing, swimming and golf.
+Nauruans also play soccer, softball, tennis, sailing, and swimming.
+Golf is accessible in Menen Hotel.
 There are only a few sport grounds in Nauru.
 The only stadium is in Yaren, but it is obsolete and fails to meet international standards.
 A larger and more modern sports stadium is being built in Meneng, however lack of money has caused the project to stall.
 The current stadia are: